-The holders of the common shares of record at the time of the Meeting are entitled to vote such shares, on the basis of one vote for each common share held.
+The holders of the common shares of record at the close of business on the Record Date are entitled to vote their shares, on the basis of one vote for each common share held, at the Meeting.
 The common shares are the only class of shares entitled to vote.

-As at March 14, 2024, of the Corporation's unlimited number of authorized common shares, 139,369,330 common shares are issued and outstanding as fully paid and non-assessable.
+As at June 12, 2025, of the Corporation's unlimited number of authorized common shares, 123,209,330 common shares are issued and outstanding as fully paid and non-assessable.